Proof of Service

 UniGuard equipment, whether it is custom built hardware, or a phone app have been designed to be easy to use by drivers, even with gloved hands.
 This allows workers to quickly scan checkpoints while emptying bins.

 The UniGuard system incorporates lone worker features that ensure the safety of your workforce.
-This includes sensors such as free fall motion, shock, and idle detection, along with an in-built duress alarm.
-When triggered, an alert is sent to the supervisor in real time.
+This includes sensors such as free fall motion, shock, and idle detection, along with a request call-back button, which triggers an alert to be sent to the supervisor.

 "Using it for litter bins is a bit outside of your normal scope, but it actually does a really, really good job for me."